iyybpatrick/Web_Ads_Server/README.md

 # Implementation Steps

-1) The first step is to use crawler to crawl real product information from Amazon website, and then general raw ads data file for next steps.
+1) The first step is to use crawler to crawl real product information from Amazon website, and then generate raw ads data file for next steps.
 Product information includes : raw query, ads title(defined as ads keywords in this project), ads category, ads price, ads thumbnails, ads price, bid price, ad id(generated continuously)

-2) The second step is to
+2) The second step is to put all ads data into MYSQL database, and generate inverted index, forward index for each token word.

+3) Select cleaned words from query and title, using spark library to generate word2vec model.
+And then use offline training to generate synonmys for each token word, and store synonmys file on disk.

+4) Select pClick feature from search log and use offline training to generate pClick model.
+When online, extract feature from query and predict  pClick rate with with trained model.